Vessel Registration & Offshore Closings

 What vessels are required by law to be documented?

 Any vessel of at least five (5) net tons which engages in the fisheries, Great Lakes trade, or coastwise trade must be documented, except:

-- A vessel which does not operate on the navigable waters of the United States.
-(An example would be a vessel which navigates only on sole state waters.)
+- A vessel that does not operate on the navigable waters of the United States.
+(An example would be a vessel that navigates only on sole state waters.)
 Such a vessel may be documented if it meets the other requirements for documentation.